edgexfoundry/edgex-docs/docs_src/design/ucr/Device-Parent-Child-Relationships.md

 The south-bound Device Service that creates a Device is ideally the service which establishes this relationship data, though it is possible that it is unaware of the parent-child relationship.
 It should be permitted, therefore, for this relationship information to also be set by north-bound services (most likely the UI) and simply ignored by the south-bound Device Service.

-It is also necessary to indicate which device is the "main" or "publisher" device (ie, the gateway device), as any devices without a configured relationship can be inferred to be children of that device.

-It is frequently a pattern in data servers to "walk the device tree", starting with the main device, then recursively processing its direct child devices, and then the child devices (if any) of those devices, until all devices have been processed.
+It is frequently a pattern in data servers to "walk the device tree", starting with some main device, then recursively processing its direct child devices, and then the child devices (if any) of those devices, until all devices have been processed.
 This is normally part of the initialization of device data for a server, since the parent must be processed and initialized before its child devices.
 Consequently, there is a need